5 Key Steps for the Physician Onboarding Implementation Process

 While these steps impacted our improvement journey in a meaningful way, tracking our progress has been the key driver for success.
 We needed to follow our checklist and visualize where targets were unmet.
 This meant calculating both the overall days to launch, the total days to launch by client segments, and even the day clients were in a specific stage.
 This was the only way we could learn what adjustments needed to be made along the way.

 Improvement wasn’t immediate or drastic, but it was consistent.
-Seeing consistent improvement period over period gave us confidence that our changes were making a positive difference and the drive needed to persevere through any growing pains.
+Seeing consistent improvement gave us confidence that our changes were making a positive difference and the drive needed to persevere through any growing pains.
 More importantly, refining the process and measuring our results have led to stronger client partnerships and increased user adoption.
 I have witnessed firsthand that a similar focus on new physician onboarding can lead to a stronger return on physician investments and increased provider retention which proves maybe it is all about how you start.

 If your team struggles with hardwiring accountability or showcasing results, consider investing in a centralized tool for documenting and tracking onboarding efforts including key activities, timeframes, and persons responsible.
 It is also helpful to choose a tool that will allow you to build or access the dashboards needed to understand lags in your process including anomalies by specialty, practice, and/or onboarding coordinator.
 This is what can truly help you hardwire accountability and showcase your own results over time.